Ralph H. Johnson VA Medical Center

 Where: Community Resource and Referral Center, 2424 City Hall Lane, North Charleston, SC (American Red Cross building)

-Transportation to the Community Resource and Referral Center will be provided from One80 Place, Joseph Floyd Manor and Neighborhood House on October 30.
-Vans will begin pick-up at 7:00 a.m. and will return to each location by 4:00 p.m.
+Transportation to the Community Resource and Referral Center (CRRC) will be provided from One80 Place, Vet Villas, Patriot Villa, Millstone and Neighborhood House on Oct.
+18., beginning at 7:00 a.m.
+Vans will return to each location by 3:00 p.m.

 Donation items needed: